Duxter7/GA-English-Notes/IT English 4 (B1).md

 I woke up today at 7, I went to the kitchen and opened the fridge.
 I got some milk and bread, and suddenly I remembered that I had forgotten to lock my car

+I was working
+I will be working
+I am working